 - Infants and children

-- Anyone who has a concern about their health and ability to go on the ketogenic diet
+- Anyone who has a concern about their health and ability to start a ketogenic diet

 So, is the ketogenic diet healthy and safe?

-In a nutshell: The keto diet has been criticized as “unsustainable” and “impractical”; however when done with the right guidance to create a well-formulated, and personalized diet plan, the keto diet becomes a healthy lifestyle rather than just another diet.
+In a nutshell: The keto diet has been criticized as “unsustainable” and “impractical”; however when done with the right guidance to create a well-formulated and personalized diet plan, the keto diet results in a rewarding lifestyle rather than just another diet.